boundingdog/fill/README.md

     width: 50%;
   }
 ````
+> As of version 0.2.0, supplied widths/heights determine the interior dimensions of a fill region.
+Percentage values are calculated based on view dimensions minus any paddings set.

 Include the parent container in the CSS rule to set different sizes for the same row or column index.
 This is only required if you have multiple ````fill```` regions on the same page.

 ##### API